Drilling Engineering Manager, Stonegate Production Co. LLC

 Chief Operating Officer, Halcón Resources Corp.

-Charles Cusack, chief operating officer of Halcón Resources Corp., was vice president, exploration, for Petrohawk Energy Corp. during its 2008 horizontal Eagle Ford discovery well that launched the play.
-Upon Petrohawk's sale to BHP Billiton Ltd. in 2011, Cusack continued in his role and rejoined the Petrohawk team in 2012 at Halcon.
-Cusack previously worked with the team at 3Tec Energy Corp. and held various technical and management positions at Cockrell Oil, Amerada Hess, Chevron and Tenneco Oil.
-He began his career as a geologist with Gulf Oil Corp. in 1983 and holds a B.S. in engineering geology from Texas A&M University.
+Charles E. Cusack III serves as chief operating officer.
+Cusack served as vice president - exploration at Petrohawk Energy Corporation from 2005 until its sale to BHP Billiton in 2011, where he continued his role until joining Halcón in 2012.
+Prior to joining Petrohawk, Cusack was employed by PHAWK, LLC from its formation in 2003 until 2004.
+Cusack held various technical and management positions at 3TEC Energy Corporation, Cockrell Oil, Amerada Hess, Chevron and Tenneco Oil.
+Cusack began his career as a geologist with Gulf Oil in 1983 and holds a Bachelor of Science degree in Engineering Geology from Texas A&M University.

 Timothy L. Dove